stitchdata/docs/_destinations/amazon-s3/setup/connecting-amazon-s3.md

           After you've finished defining the Key, click **Continue**.

-  - title: "Grant and Verify Bucket Access"
+  - title: "Grant and verify bucket access"
     anchor: "grant-verify-bucket-access"
     content: |
       {% include important.html type="single-line" content="The bucket policy and challenge file name Stitch displays will only display once.
 Ensure you save them before moving on from this page." %}